 - Drugs can get in the way of other things in your life, especially if you become dependent or addicted

-Crucial: Young people in Oxfordshire can get support for any kind of substance misuse (drugs, alcohol, other substances) which is causing problems at home, or with learning or work from your college, school health nurse , GP (Doctor) or Children and Family Centre.
+Crucial: Young people in Oxfordshire can get support for any kind of substance misuse problem (drugs, alcohol, other substances) from their college, school health nurse , GP (Doctor) or Children and Family Centre.

 Reliable information about drugs